Near Field Communication (NFC)

 You can handle NDEF messages by first creating NDEF records using the NDEFRecord interface (in mobile and wearable applications), and then adding the records to an NDEF message using the records attribute of the NDEFMessage interface (in mobile and wearable applications).

-To create NDEF messages:
+To create NDEF messages, follow these steps:

 1. To create an NDEF URI record, create an NDEFRecordURI interface instance (in mobile and wearable applications) and specify the URI parameter.

-Additionally, you can create instances of the NDEFRecord, NDEFRecordText (in mobile and wearable applications), or NDEFRecordMedia (in mobile and wearable applications) interfaces based on the record type to be created.
+Additionally, you can create instances of the NDEFRecord, NDEFRecordText (in mobile and wearable applications), or NDEFRecordMedia (in mobile and wearable applications) interfaces based on the record type to be created:

 var newRecord = new tizen.NDEFRecordURI('https://www.tizen.org/');